Totally positive elements with $m$ partitions exist in almost all real quadratic fields: Introduction

-The proof of \Cref{thm:N} requires some auxiliary lemmas about representations of elements as sums of indecomposables, which we then apply to a variety of other problems.
-In \Cref{thm:S}, we prove a sufficient condition for $ \{1,2,\dots,m\} $ to be a subset of the range $ p_K(\O_K^+) $ of the partition function and show as \Cref{cor:S} that it is satisfied for ``almost all" real quadratic fields $ K $.
 In \Cref{thm:D2}, we characterize all the elements $ \alpha \in \O_K^+ $ which can be represented as a sum of indecomposables in exactly $ 2 $ ways, i.e., $ p_K(\alpha|\ind) = 2 $.
 We obtain an improved bound for the norm of these elements in \Cref{thm:N2}.